Prerequisites for a standard installation

-For standard deployments, you will need to specify a port that users and API clients can use to access the application.
+For standard deployments, you need to specify a port that users and API clients can use to access the application.

 By default, Burp Suite Enterprise Edition uses port

-8080.
+8443 (HTTPS).
 During the installation process, you can change this to any port that meets the following requirements:

 - The operating system user must be allowed to bind to the port.
 On Linux and MacOS, low-privileged users are unable to bind to some well-known port numbers (such as

 433).
 If you want to use a low port number, you should configure port redirection at the OS level.